speedie1337/spmenu/README.md

 There are way too many to list, but spmenu has a [wiki](https://spmenu.speedie.site) which goes through features in more detail.

+It also serves as a dmenu replacement for Wayland users.

 ## Dependencies

+- wayland-client
+  - For Wayland support, which is optional.
+- wayland-scanner
+  - For Wayland support, which is optional.
+- wayland-protocols
+  - For Wayland support, which is optional.
+- xkbcommon
+  - For Wayland support, which is optional.
 - libX11
+  - For X11 support
   - If you're using macOS, XQuartz is a dependency instead.
   - If you're using Wayland, `xorg-xwayland` is a dependency.
 - libXrender